Renato Schifani: Personal life

 Schifani is married to Franca.
-Together, they have two sons, Roberto e Andrea, both of them being lawyers.
+Together, they have two sons, Roberto and Andrea, both of them being lawyers.
 On 13 November 2020, Schifani was appointed by Berlusconi as his political advisor.
 Schifani is a supporter of Palermo FC and inaugurated the club's new sports centre as president of Sicily in 2022.
 As a tifoso and president of the Senate, he was present at Madrid when Inter Milan won the 2010 UEFA Champions League final.
 He also presented the Coppa Italia trophy to the winner in 2010 and 2011.